bifr0ns/academy-go-q32021/README.md

 ## Functionality

-The project contains two endpoints as of now (GET) _/pokemons/{pokemon_id}_ and (POST) _/api/pokemons/{pokemon_id}_
+The project contains two endpoints as of now (GET) _/pokemons/{pokemon_id}_ , (POST) _/api/pokemons/{pokemon_id}_ and _/pokemons?type={type}&items_per_workers={items_per_workers}&items={items}_

 The first endpoint will let us get a pokemon from our CSV file.
 And the second endpoint will get a pokemon from an external API ([PokeAPI](https://pokeapi.co/)) and if the pokemon does not exists in our CSV it will save it.
+The third endpoint will get us an array of pokemons, based on our query parameters (items, type, items_per_workers) all of them optional.

-We can hit the first endpoint with the following link http://localhost:8000/pokemons/155 and the second with http://localhost:8000/api/pokemons/888
+We can hit the first endpoint with the following link http://localhost:8000/pokemons/155, the second with http://localhost:8000/api/pokemons/888 and the third with http://localhost:8000/pokemons?type=even&items_per_workers=10&items=21

 ### Pokemons endpoint